 Some Members of the Dollars & Sense Collective

-Arpita Banerjee is a doctoral student in economics at the University of New Hampshire.
-She is studying the impact of globalization on the informal sector, both rural and urban, agricultural and non-agricultural, particularly in South Asia.
-She joined the collective in May 2008.
+Arpita Banerjee received her doctorate in economics from the University of New Hampshire, where she studied the impact of globalization on the informal sector, both rural and urban, agricultural and non-agricultural, particularly in South Asia.
+She currently resides in Kolkata, India.
+She joined the D&S collective in May 2008.

 Amy Gluckman was a D&S staff member from 2002 to 2011.
 Before that, she taught social studies and math at alternative high schools in Somerville and Lowell, MA, and teacher preparation at Salem State College.
 She has created and led economic literacy workshops for low-income adults and created labor-focused social studies curriculum materials for high-school students.
 With former D&S editor Betsy Reed, she co-edited Homoeconomics: Capitalism, Community, and Lesbian and Gay Life (Routledge, 1998).